Katlaw Truck Driving School Programs

 Class A Tractor Trailer Training

-- 7 Day Refresher Program: For those individuals that have a Class A license but haven’t driven in a while, this is a pre-employment requirement for many carriers.
+For those individuals that have a Class A license but haven’t driven in a while, this is a pre-employment requirement for many carriers.
+This can usually be completed in 7 days.

 Class B Straight Truck Training

-- 7 Day Program: Consists of three days of classroom to prepare students for the required written exams required to obtain a Class B permit, and four days of range and road training to prepare students for the 3 part state road test.
+Consists of three days of classroom to prepare students for the required written exams required to obtain a Class B permit, and four days of range and road training to prepare students for the 3 part state road test.
+This can usually be completed in 7 days.

 National Safety Council Training

-Field training helps prepare you for your CDL tests and takes place on our 3 and a half acre lot using industry standard equipment.
+Field training helps prepare you for your Georgia CDL tests and takes place on our 4 acre lot using industry standard equipment.
 There are three parts to a CDL test: vehicle inspection (pre-trip), basic control skills (backing), and the road test.
-Your dedication as a student and our instructors who have millions of miles of experience make it possible for you to take your test knowing that you are safe and prepared.
+Your dedication as a student and our knowledgeable instructors, who have millions of miles of experience, make it possible for you to take the test with the confidence that you are safe and prepared.

 All CDL Testing in Georgia is conducted by the Georgia Department of Driver Services.
 The CDL Test consists of three parts: Pre-Trip Inspection, Skills Test (backing), and the road driving test.
 Katlaw students complete the state road test in our vehicles, the same vehicles they are trained in.
 As a graduate of Katlaw, you are licensed and ready for immediate employment.